karolsluszniak/ex_check/README.md

 - Comes out of the box with a predefined set of curated tools
 - Checks the project consistently for all developers & on the CI
 - Facilitates custom mix tasks and scripts acting as project checks
-- Delivers results faster by running tools concurrently & with live streaming
+- Delivers results faster by running & streaming tools in parallel
 - Identifies all project issues in one go by always running all tools
 - Takes care of the little details (compile once, enable ANSI etc)